caiodcamargo999/rarityleads_in_cursor/RARITYLEADS_ULTIMATE_GUIDE.md

 - Sidebar and header use glass morphism, gradients, and a minimalist, modern layout.
 - Navigation is intuitive, with dynamic badges and status indicators.
 - Responsive design: desktop (full layout), tablet (adaptive grid), mobile (stacked cards, overlay navigation).
-- All UI/UX follows the modern, premium SaaS style of tempo.new.
+- All UI/UX follows the modern, premium SaaS style of tempo.new and the tech-focused, professional approach of codecademy.com.

 ## Supabase Setup (Database & Email)
 - See the database schema in `supabase_schema.sql`.